vladi3ir/CarND_Advanced_Lane_Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I first used the sobel edge detection method to come up with a

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+First I applied S channel filter to the undistorted image under the function `undistortAndHLS()`.The S channel filter was used because as mentioned in Lesson 6 the S channel does the best job at picking up the lane lines under very different color and contrast conditions compared to R and H channels.
+Next I applied Sobel edge detection in the X and Y directions under the function `absSobelThresh()`, then combined the thresholds using the function combineThresholds which can be viewed under 4_S_Sobel.jpg.
+This provided sufficient thresholding and once I arrived at this result I decided not to use the direction of the gradient.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The perspective transform was applied to the binary thresholded image under the function 'warper()'.
+The code for my perspective transform includes a function called `warper()`, and is based on the tranformation matrix identified in `Trans_Matrix.ipynb`.
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose the hardcode the source and destination points in the following manner:

 This resulted in the following source and destination points: